+Meeting Date: Wednesday, 19 October 2016 starting at 6.30pm

+Present: Councillor D Taylor (Chairman)

+P Ainsworth S Brunskill P Dowson G Geldard

+In attendance: Chief Executive, Head of HR, HR Officer x 2.

+Apologies for absence from the meeting were submitted on behalf of Councillors R J Elms, S Hore, A Knox and D T Smith.

+The minutes of the meeting held on 31 August 2016 were approved as a correct record and signed by the Chairman.

+There were no pecuniary or non-pecuniary declarations of interest.

+313 MATERNITY POLICIES

-Meeting Date: Present: Wednesday, 19 October 2016 starting at 6.30pm Councillor D Taylor (Chairman) Councillors: P Ainsworth S Brunskill P Dowson G Geldard In attendance: Chief Executive, Head of HR, HR Officer x 2.
-APOLOGIES Apologies for absence from the meeting were submitted on behalf of Councillors R J Elms, S Hore, A Knox and D T Smith.
-MINUTES The minutes of the meeting held on 31 August 2016 were approved as a correct record and signed by the Chairman.
-DECLARATIONS OF PECUNIARY AND NON-PECUNIARY INTEREST There were no pecur niary or non-pecuniary declarations of interest.
-PUBLIC PARTICIPA TION There was no public participation.
-REPORTS FROM R EPRESENTATIVES ON OUTSIDE BODIES There were no report ts from Representatives on Outside Bodies.
-MATERNITY POLIC IES Paternity, Adoption change would be m relation to the qualify ded Members through updates to the Council's Maternity, and Parental Leave Policies.
-It was noted that a minor ade to the Adoption Policy to reflect current legislation in ving period for adoption leave.
-Members were briefed on the al Leave Policy and the implications for parents and the
+The HR Officer guided Members through updates to the Council's Maternity, Paternity, Adoption and Parental Leave Policies.
+It was noted that a minor change would be made to the Adoption Policy to reflect current legislation in relation to the qualifying period for adoption leave.
+Members were briefed on the new Shared Parental Leave Policy and the implications for parents and the authority.